JamyJones/Pastebin2/paste.md

 END;
 $$;

--- Trigger the function every time a user is created CREATE TRIGGER on_auth_user_created
+-- Create a trigger that calls the function every time a user is created CREATE TRIGGER on_auth_user_created
 AFTER INSERT ON auth.users
 FOR EACH ROW EXECUTE PROCEDURE public.handle_new_user();
 ```

 ### Key Changes:
-1. **SECURITY DEFINER**: This keyword is added to the function definition to ensure it runs with the privileges of the function owner.
+1. **SECURITY DEFINER**: This attribute is included in the function definition to ensure it runs with the privileges of the function owner.
 2. **Formatting**: The SQL code is formatted for better readability.

 Make sure that the user who creates this function has the necessary permissions to insert into the `User  Profiles` table, as the function will execute with their privileges.